Adchayakumar/Mini_Project_1/README.md

 ## Problem statement:
 Extracting and analysis the IMDB 2024 Movie data.
 Finally provide interactive visualizations and filtering functionality using Streamlit

-## Separate the Problem In 4 parts
+## We Separate the problem statement Into 4 parts
   * Extract (Web Scraping) the movie information from the IMDB website
   * Clean data & Analyze the pattern
   * Inser the data into Mysql data base server for efficient query